>> Update: For a new take on kayexalate, see Mak Moayedi's Lecture

 Anesthesiology 1990;73:62.

-So, according to Levine in the journal of emergency medicine, don’t worry about the calcium… they did a chart review of all pts diagnosed by a clincian with dig toxicity.
+Have gotten a few questions regarding Digoxin and Hyperkalemia.
+Here is the answer from one of my crit care pseudo-fellows: On Tue, Oct 5, 2010 at 5:17 AM, Amanda Holland Yang wrote: So, according to Levine in the journal of emergency medicine, don’t worry about the calcium… they did a chart review of all pts diagnosed by a clincian with dig toxicity.
 23 had gotten calcium, and there was no increased incidence of life threatening dysrhythmias or death.
-The poison center and north shore had a problem with this in their follow up letter though, arguing that maybe the patients weren’t truly dig toxic, just had elevated levels.
+The poison center and north shore had a problem with this in their follow up letter though, arguing that maybe the patients… Read more »

 Very good!!
 Many clinicians rely only on EKG as an indicator, also the tx for the fast remediation is the Ca for membrane stabiliztion, specifically the gluconate salt.
 The myth of grab NAHCO3 although could be use as an adjunct, depending on the clinical situation, has to be dispelled.
 Very often, there is an overkill, then the pendulum goes to the other side, and u may see hypokalemia- so prudent use of these pharmacological interventions and understaning of mechanism of actions, onset and duration is critical.